microsoft/debug-adapter-protocol/specification.md

      * The `output` attribute becomes the name of the group and is not indented.
      * 'end': End the current group and decrease the indentation of subsequent
      * output events.
-     * A nonempty `output` attribute is shown as the unindented end of the
+     * A non-empty `output` attribute is shown as the unindented end of the
      * group.
-     * etc.
      */
     group?: 'start' | 'startCollapsed' | 'end';